osi1880vr/prompt_quill/README.md

 # The best feature :)

 In the Character tab you will find "the magic prompt", which is the history that gets set when you enter your prompt to generate a new one.

 Here you will get full control, and you can make it as close as possible to your personal prompting style.

-Right now there are just a few examples, but if you change the Query and Answer to your type of prompts, it will tend to generate prompts corresponding to your preferred style.
+Right now there are just a few examples, but if you change the Query and Answer to your type of prompts, it will generate prompts corresponding to your preferred style.
-You might need to experiment with that but during development, I learned that with this you can get a powerful tool to make it generate prompts as close as possible to your style.
+You might need to experiment with this but during development, I learned that with this you can get a powerful tool to make it generate prompts as close as possible to your style.

 # Simple prompt vs Prompt Quill prompt